 I am currently a postdoctoral scholar at Stanford University, working under Ellen Markman.
 I earned my PhD in Cognitive Psychology at the University of California, Los Angeles under advisor Keith Holyoak.
 I was born and raised in Wauwatosa, WI and previously educated in the desert at Arizona State University.
-I love coffee and beer and have recently become an amatuer coffee roaster and home brewer (emphasis on amatuer).
+I love coffee and beer and have recently become an amateur coffee roaster and home brewer (emphasis on amateur).
 I also dabble in photography.

 Holyoak, K. J., & Powell, D. (2016).
 Deontological Coherence: A framework for commonsense moral reasoning.
 Psychological Bulletin.
 PDF

 Pritschet, L., Powell, D., & Horne, Z. (2016).
 Marginally significant effects as evidence for hypotheses: Changing attitudes over four decades.
 Psychological Science.
 PDF

 Horne, Z., Powell, D., Hummel, J. E., & Holyoak, K. J. (2015).
 Countering anti-vaccination attitudes.
 Proceedings of the National Academy of Science.
 PDF

 Using experimental and computational methods, my research examines higher-order cognition with a focus on systems of belief and belief revision.
 I also study moral reasoning, causal learning, and research practices.
 Data and supplemental materials for some of my projects are available on Open Science Framework.